 Thank you for your interest in the Master of Information Studies Practicum program.

-The fieldwork component is 100 hours, with a minimum of 50 hours (50%) spent on site.
-Vitual placements may be possible.
+The fieldwork component is 100 hours (excluding breaks), with a minimum of 50 hours (50%) spent on site.
+Virtual placements may be possible.
 Francophone and bilingual placements are welcome.
+See more details below, including qualifications, roles, and types of placements.

 Why become a Practicum Site Supervisor?